Scalingo/documentation/_posts/languages/java/2000-01-01-spring-boot.md

 profiles](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html))
 as a parameter._

-That's it, just commit your `pom.xml` and your `Procfile` and your app will deploy in the blink of an eye.
+That's it, commit your `pom.xml` and your `Procfile` and your app will deploy in the blink of an eye.